Theatre (THR)

 An immersion into London's vibrant theatre scene, this course explores numerous aspects of the English stage, including both the classical and modern theatre traditions.
 Participants will attend several productions and visit historic literary sites.
 Students may also participate in a workshops offered by various theatre organizations.
 In preparation for this work, participants may be asked to prepare a Shakespeare monologue.
 The tour will include a day trip to Stratford Upon Avon and the Royal Shakespeare Company.
 Assessment will be based on two play reviews as well as a final paper on a selected topic.
 Additional Fees Required.

-THR 321 Acting II 4 credits
+THR 325 Acting II 3 credits

 Further principles in developing a character are learned through more monologue and scene work.
 Advanced techniques of breathing, rhythm, focus and facial mask are taught to help the student explore the field of potential and lead the actor out of the known and into the unknown.
 (Offered every other year.
-Prerequisite: THR 221 or consent of instructor)
+Prerequisite: THR 225 or consent of the instructor)

 THR 326 Voice, Diction & Dialects 2 credits